 Hope you have read our previous article “What is PCR?” which gives a better foundation for this one too.
-Today let’s find about the technical background in the Polymerase Chain Reaction so called as PCR.
+Today let’s find about the technical background in the Polymerase Chain Reaction so-called PCR.

 - Sample/Template DNA